Business Purpose Mortgage Loans

 - Non-Owner Occupied.
 A rental survey usually is required for investment properties

 All owners/people on the title of the property must apply (be on the application).
-If this is conducive to the borrowers' preference, the property owner can "quitclaim" themselves off title for the time of application and escrow, then just go back on the title after the loan closes.
+If this is for some reason not ideal or is not conducive to the borrowers' preference, the property owner can "quitclaim" him or herself off of title anytime between the "Application Date" and the Close of Escrow, then just go back on the title after the loan closes if you wish.
+This can all be done and executed at the closing table.

 Cash-out can be used for any "business purpose"; improving the economic disposition of the company.